 State significant heritage places are included in the Victorian Heritage Register, established under the Heritage Act 2017 (the Act).
-This legislation is administered by Heritage Victoria in the Department of Environment, Land, Water and Planning and the Heritage Council of Victoria, an independent statutory authority.
+This legislation is administered by Heritage Victoria in the Department of Transport and Planning and the Heritage Council of Victoria, an independent statutory authority.

 A place listed in the Victorian Heritage Register is legally protected.
-As the owner of a listed heritage asset you have obligations under the Act to maintain it to the extent that its conservation is not threatened (section 153), and to ensure that it does not fall into a state of disrepair (section 152).
+As the owner of a listed heritage asset you have obligations under the Act to maintain it to the extent that its conservation is not threatened (s.153), and to ensure that it does not fall into a state of disrepair (s.152).

-Owners are also obliged to seek permits or permit exemptions in accordance with Part 5 of the Act before undertaking any change to their registered place or object.
+Owners are also obliged to seek permits or permit exemptions in accordance with Part 5 of the Act before undertaking any change to their registered place or object, unless the works and activities are covered by existing exemptions specific to their registered place ('specific exemptions'), or general permit exemptions established under s.92(1) of the Act.
 Significant penalties may apply if works are undertaken without approval.